Superalgos/Superalgos/README.md

 The trade hits the take profit target above the Position Rate level, however, due to fees, the trade has a negative 0.32% ROI.

-> If the *Fee Structure* parameter is left empty or disconnected from your Trading System, fees will not be computed during simulations.
+> If the *Fee Structure* parameter is left empty or disconnected both from your testing session and your Trading System, fees will not be computed during simulations.

 ### Slippage